A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Introduction

 Mathematically, the problem of acoustic scattering of plane waves with harmonic dependence consists in solving Helmholtz equation in an unbounded domain with Sommerfeld radiation condition at infinity.
-The domain where propagation takes place is characterised by density and sound speed values $\rho_0$ and $c_0$, respectively, while $\rho_1$ and $c_1$ are the corresponding density and sound speed values of an object inmersed in that medium that is responsible of the scattered field.
-Different boundary conditions must be verified for the medium-object interface according to the type of scatterrer considered, namely, gas-filled (Dirichlet's boundary conditions), rigid (Neumann b.c.) or liquid.
-The solution of the scalar wave equation strongly depends on the object's shape and there exist exact solutions only for a few cases.
+The domain where propagation takes place is characterised by density and sound speed values $\rho_0$ and $c_0$, respectively, while $\rho_1$ and $c_1$ are the corresponding density and sound speed values of an object immersed in that medium that is responsible of the scattered field.
+Different boundary conditions must be verified for the medium-object interface according to the type of scatterer considered, namely, soft, rigid and penetrable or fluid objects (i.e. Dirichlet, Neumann and transmission boundary conditions, respectively).
+The solution of the scalar wave equation strongly depends on the object's shape and exact solutions only exist for a few cases.
 When the object is a sphere, the canonical case, the exact solution is based on an expansion in spherical wave functions \cite{anderson1950sound}.
-For scatterers of spheroidal shape, the exact solution can be expanded on prolate (or oblate) spheroidal wave functions as a result of applying separation of variables to Helmholtz equation expressed in spheroidal coordinates \cite{morse-feshbach, skud}.
+For scatterers of spheroidal shape, the exact solution can be expanded on prolate/oblate spheroidal wave functions as a result of applying separation of variables to Helmholtz equation expressed in spheroidal coordinates \cite{morse-feshbach, skud}.

-As far as the authors are aware, for the first time in this paper a new computer implementation based on the exact solution for liquid spheroids valid for any value of eccentricity and arbitrary $c_0$, $c_1$, $\rho_0, \rho_1$, is provided.
-The implementation of this solution was developed using recently available computational code by Adelman et al. \cite{Agd2014} (which will be called AGD software from now on) together with a high level layer code implemented in the Julia programming language \cite{Julia}.
+In this paper a new computer implementation based on the exact solution for fluid spheroids valid for any value of eccentricity and arbitrary $c_0$, $c_1$, $\rho_0, \rho_1$, is provided.
+The implementation of this solution was developed using recently available computational codes by Adelman \textit{et al.} \cite{Agd2014, adelman2014semi} (which will be called AGD software from now on) together with a high level layer code implemented in the Julia programming language \cite{Julia}.

 As it is well known, for many cases of interest (e.g. $ka\gg 1$, being $k$ the wave number and $a$ a typical longitudinal dimension of the scatterer) computation of spheroidal wave functions requires precision beyond the one provided by hardware floating point numbers \cite{VanBuren02}(currently 64 bits in the consumer market).
 In fact, the AGD code implements floating point arbitrary precision through the use of a specialized C++ library.
 The Julia language is a relatively new free programming language with some features that make it especially attractive for the implementation of the spheroidal wave function related code, that is the possibility of having floating point arbitrary precision arithmetic and algebra, both features built in {\it right out of the box}.
 On the other hand, its calculation speed compared to other high-level equivalent computational environments constitutes a very advantageous feature.